Deutsch: Gobi / Español: Gobi / Português: Gobi / Français: Gobi / Italiano: Gobi

 - Yolyn Am (Vulture Gorge): A deep gorge in the Gurvan Saikhan Mountains, known for its year-round ice fields.

-- Nomadic Camps: Traditional Mongolian gers scattered throughout the desert, offering unique accommodation and cultural experiences.
+- Nomadic camps: Traditional Mongolian gers scattered throughout the desert, offering unique accommodation and cultural experiences.

 Risks and Challenges